 - August 18, 1976: Lawrence Edward Seely, son of pioneers Alex and Mabel Seely, died on July 23 at the age of 62.

-- August 23, 1976: Edith Mary Henderson died on August 18th at the age of 90.
+- August 23, 1976: Edith Mary Henderson died on August 18th at the age of 93.
 Henderson is the closest surviving link to the Indian family that discovered gold in the Klondike in 1896.
 Her husband, Patsy Henderson, was a nephew of Skookum Jim and of Kate Carmack.
 Read the entire biography here.

 - August 25, 1976: It is announced that the new French language centre at F.H.
 Collins Secondary School will be available as of fall 1976 for French learning courses for the general public.

 - September 8, 1976: As a result of the territorial government's television receiving program 8 more Yukon communities will have television service.
 Earth receivers will be installed in Beaver Creek, Haines Junction, Pelly Crossing and Carmacks.
 Stewart Crossing, Destruction Bay, Burwash Landing and Carcross get television service through repeated stations which pick up and amplify the signal of a nearby earth receiver station.

 - September 17, 1976: Tagish Anne Graham died on September 16th at the age of 61.
 Graham had been operating a small cafe on Tagish Lake known as "Tagish Anne's Coffee Bar".